Drafter500/changelog-maker/README.md

 The output is just formatted text with the "Merge" and "Bump" commits that happens from the last tag that was created

-Disclaimer: I dont bother writing more documentation or supporting various use cases as this is intended to be used just by myself and the tool is configured and works just the way I need it.
+**Disclaimer**: I don't bother writing more documentation or supporting various use cases as this is intended to be used just by myself and the tool is configured and works just the way I need it.